Chocolate For Dogs?

 overlook the chocolate chip cookies or chocolate cake you just baked!
 Anyone familiar with counter surfing?

-The downside of chocolate as it relates to dogs, is that it contains caffeine plus a
+The downside of chocolate for dogs, is that it contains caffeine plus a

 substance called theobromine.
 These substances are known to stimulate the heart and